losizm/scamper/README.md

 ### Filtering vs. Processing

-There are two subclasses of `RequestHandler` reserved for instances where it's known the handler always returns the same type: `RequestFilter` always returns an `HttpRequest`, and `RequestProcessor` always returns an `HttpResponse`.
+There are two subclasses of `RequestHandler` reserved for instances where the handler always returns the same type: `RequestFilter` always returns an `HttpRequest`, and `RequestProcessor` always returns an `HttpResponse`.
 These are _filtering_ and _processing_, respectively.

 The request logger can be rewritten as `RequestFilter`.